 Once the rows are migrated and the external target acknowledges receipt, the rows are deleted from the database.

-USING TTL 12 HOURS ON COLUMN created;
+adding the clause USING TTL 12 HOURS ON COLUMN created

 Topics allow you to integrate both import and export into a single stream.
 They also allow multiple external producers and consumers to access the topic at the same time, keeping track of where each consumer or group of consumers is in the stream of output.